JumpingKeyCaps/LCDify/README.md

 ## Why LCDify?

 ### A Creative Production Tool
-LCDify isn't just another Instagram filter—it's an authoring pipeline for creating authentic Game Boy-style content from real video sources.
+LCDify isn't just another filter. it's an authoring pipeline for creating authentic Game Boy-style content from real video sources.

 **Use Cases:**
 - Retro cinematics for games and applications